Skip to content

 At DotActiv, we see that Retailers and Suppliers often neglect the value of classifying products according to the Consumer Decision Tree (CDT).

-Also called product hierarchies, consumer decision trees are graphical records that assist manufacturers and retailers to understand consumer buying habits and the decision-making processes followed by individuals while shopping a category.
+Also called product hierarchies, consumer decision trees are graphical records that assist manufacturers and retailers in understanding consumer buying habits and the decision-making processes followed by individuals while shopping a category.

 Content 3-02-1

-In this blog we cover three practical limitations which are caused by not having your product information classified into a CDT:
+In this blog, we cover three practical limitations that are caused by not having your product information classified into a CDT:

 With the technological advancements of today, category management has become extremely data-intensive but without proper use of CDT's, you are missing out on detailed data analysis.